 The lodge meets six times a year.
 The meetings take place on the third Thursdays in January, March, May, June and October, and the second Thursday in September.
 The October date is for our Installation meeting.

-The Chapter meets four times a year at the above address on the first Wednesdays in March, October and December, and the third Saturday in June.
+The Chapter meets four times a year at the above address on the first Wednesdays in March, October and December, and the second Thursday in June.
+The March meeting is for our Installation meeting.

 If you would like to find out more about the Lodge, or University Freemasonry in Durham, please contact:The Secretary, Universities Lodge no. 2352,